Skip to main content

 The Omega2 will only connect to the wireless network specified.
 This version of the WiFi driver does not support automatic network switching.

-To disable this functionality of the radio and disconnect from any connected radio:
+To disable this functionality of the radio and disconnect from any connected WiFi network:

 uci set wireless.client.disabled='1'